3dcitydb/3dcitydb-docs/source/intro/install-impexp.rst

 After successful installation, the contents of all selected installation packages are available in the installation directory.
-To run the Importer/Exporter (as :doc:`GUI or CLI <../impexp/interfaces>`), simply use the starter script in the *bin* subfolder.
+To run the Importer/Exporter (as :doc:`GUI or CLI <../impexp/interfaces>`), simply use the starter script in the ``bin`` subfolder of the installation directory.

 .. note::
-   Before the Importer/Exporter can connect to an Oracle/PostgreSQL database, **the 3D City Database schema must have been set up**.
+   Before the Importer/Exporter can connect to an Oracle or PostgreSQL database, **the 3D City Database schema must have been set up**.
    Please, follow the instructions provided in the next chapter.